CIRDLES/tripoli-manual/setup/03-QuickStart.md

 Click the "Open Anyway" button, enter your password if needed, and the Tripoli application will open.

 You only need to go to Privacy and Security settings once to open this .jar file.
 Double-clicking on it in the future will just open Tripoli.
 However, when you download a new version of Tripoli with a new version number and filename, you'll need to repeat the process.
-Or, you can
+Or, you can open Tripoli from the command line using the instructions in the [Starting Tripoli](../using_Tripoli/05-StartingTripoli.md "Starting Tripoli") section.

 ## PC: